New to Edmonton over the past couple of years, lily leaf beetles decimate and kill most lily species.

 *Regular feeding of plants with 20-20-20 reduces the aphid population.
 Aphids prefer unhealthy or injured specimens.

 Biological control is obtained with tiny parasitic wasps (Aphipar).
 They lay their eggs in the aphid and when they hatch, the new wasps lay eggs until there are no more aphids.
+If you watch the video frame by frame, you will see the wasps injecting eggs into the aphids.

 Tough to control without biological solutions.
 The beetle larva girdles the roots of certain plants.